annotation/text-fabric/docs/Server/Kernel.md

     Calls the `provenance()` method of the app, which fetches provenance metadata to be shown on exported pages.

+??? abstract "setNames()"
+    Returns the names of sets that have been provided as custom sets to the kernel by means of the [`--sets=`]() command line argument with which the kernel was started.

+    A web server kan use this informatiomn to write out provernance info.

 ??? abstract "css()"
     Calls the `loadCSS()` method of the app,